Wallace Foundation Research on Leadership Development and Learning

 Redesigning University Principal Programs: A Systematic Approach for Change and Sustainability--Report in Brief (June 2022)

-RAND Corporation's seven-year study.
-The researchers found that through collaboration with school districts, state organizations and others, universities can defy expectations about institutional resistance to change and bring about meaningful principal
+series from the RAND Corporation's seven-year study.
+The researchers found that through collaboration with school districts, state organizations and others, universities can defy expectations about institutional resistance to change and bring about

 Developing Effective Principals: What Kind of Learning Matters?
 (May 2022)